Rice Owls baseball: Texas

 Rice first played Texas in 1915, the first year of the Southwest Conference.
 Rice went 0–4 that first year, starting a trend of lopsided season series that lasted for 40 years, including no wins against the Longhorns for 12 years.
 Rice finally won two consecutive season series in 1955 and '56, and again in 1972 and '73.
 The only other Rice season series win before Wayne Graham came to Rice was 1978.

 One notable win came in 1977, as Texas began the season with 34 consecutive wins, which was snapped by a 4–3 loss to the Owls in extra innings.
 This Texas record still stands today.

 Since Graham arrived on South Main in 1994, the two teams have played more evenly, going 15–17 in that span.
 During Rice's resurgence, Rice and Texas have met twice in the College World Series.
 In 2002, Texas handed Rice a first-round loss.
 In 2003, however, Rice turned the tables, defeating the Longhorns twice en route to their eventual championship.

 Since their end-of-the-season meetings in 2002 and 2003, the rivalry has been acknowledged as one of the most tense rivalries in college baseball.
 In the run up to the 2004 Minute Maid College Classic, The Daily Texan likened the Rice-Texas rivalry to the college basketball matchup between North Carolina and Duke, one of college sport's most famed rivalries.
 Factors contributing to the continued rivalry between the two schools include their proximity to one another, as well as the fact that many of their players compete together in summer leagues.

 Former players

 Rice has sent more than 20 players on to the major leagues.
-Most notable among these are All-Star pitcher Norm Charlton, Gold Glover José Cruz Jr., Perfect game pitcher Philip Humber of the Houston Astros, and five-time All-Star and Astros outfielder Lance Berkman.
+Most notable among these are All-Star pitcher Norm Charlton, Gold Glover José Cruz Jr., Perfect game pitcher Philip Humber of the Houston Astros, five-time All-Star and Astros outfielder Lance Berkman and 2019 first team All-MLB third baseman Anthony Rendon.

 In 2004, Rice became the first school ever to have three players selected in the first round of the MLB draft when Philip Humber, Jeff Niemann, and Wade Townsend were selected third, fourth, and eighth, respectively.